 The finance leaders that we spoke to feel a great deal of ownership around the concept of building strong teams and keeping them on board.
 In Episode 14, Top 7 Ways To Be An Effective Leader, we talked to Roy Austin, the Founder and Chair of Savannah CFO Council, leadership coach and Managing Principal at Rockwell Business Solutions and the author of The Alligator Business Solution, where he outlined the seven things that effective leaders do.
 Chief among them was "find people who share your values".

 These shared values – and whether your employees feel their presence or not – can be a key indicator of employee engagement, which is in turn a key indicator of the amount of churn leaders can expect.
-Recent research suggests that in 2020, 73 percent of unengaged employees are "open to new career opportunities".
+Recent research suggests that 73 percent of unengaged employees are "open to new career opportunities".
 Of those, 33.1 percent are "actively looking" for a new job.
 That number increases to 44 percent if the employee has been with the company for under a year.

 That means that leadership has to get it right – right away.
 That's something that Austin made clear in his discussion with Weis, devoting two of his seven tips for effective leaderships to the topic, emphasizing that creating a culture that attracts talent and then keeps those hires engaged begins at the top.